 When a 7.8 magnitude earthquake struck Nepal in April 2015, it brought devastation and heartache to the Himalayan country.
-Followed by a series of powerful aftershocks, this tragic disaster took more than 8,800 lives and damaged or destroyed more than 900,000 homes.
-The earthquake’s effects were far-reaching: collapsed schools, compromised water systems, and lost sources of income among them.
+This tragic disaster—which was followed by a series of powerful aftershocks— took more than 8,800 lives and damaged or destroyed more than 800,000 homes.
+The earthquake’s effects were far-reaching: collapsed schools, broken water systems, and lost sources of income among them.

-The global Red Cross network continues to provide vital support in Nepal as people rebuild their lives and communities.
-This includes restoring families’ sources of income, constructing water systems in remote villages, and teaching people the skills they need to make their homes safer during future disasters.
+The American Red Cross continues to provide vital support in Nepal as people rebuild their lives and communities.
+This includes helping restore families’ sources of income, constructing water systems in remote villages, ensuring kids get vaccinated against diseases like measles, and teaching people the skills they need to make their homes safer during future disasters.

 Red Cross staff and volunteers mobilized.